vks5639/My-Portfolio/Database_Testing.md

-## Install MAMP
+## Setting Up the Environment

-Download and install MAMP from MAMP's official website.
+- Install MAMP:

-Create a Database
+    - Download and install MAMP, which is a local server environment that allows you to run PHP and MySQL on your computer.

-Open MAMP and start the servers.
+    - Objective: Set up a local development environment that mimics a real-world server setup for testing purposes.

-Open PHPMyAdmin
+- Create a Database:

-Connect to local database using the following credentials:
+    - Start the MAMP servers and open PHPMyAdmin, a tool for managing MySQL databases.

-Host	localhost
+    - Objective: Create a new database named classic_models and import the SQL file classic_models.sql, which contains the initial schema and data.

-Port	3306
+    - Credentials:

-User	root
+      - Host: localhost

-Password	root
+      - Port: 3306

-Create a new database called classic_models
+      - User: root

-Import the sql file classic_models in the database
+      - Password: root

 ## Schema Testing